MrAwesomeJr/windsong/README.md

 features to consider adding:
 - automatic transposition
-- export to midi support
+- export songs to midi
 - notification for multiple tracks on midi converters
 - potential support for other players
+- file repair for broken song data files